 This page describes how OpenLearn will use your personal data.
 The Open University is the Data Controller for this data.
 See also the information at www.open.ac.uk/privacy .

 When you register to use OpenLearn and its services you will be required to set up an OU account and provide us with personal data, comprising: your name, date of birth and email address, and your contact preferences.
 If you enrol on an OpenLearn course we will record your participation in and completion of the course.
+If you register as part of a funded partner programme you may be asked for additional personal data, e.g. your address, and demographic data such as ethnicity.

 We automatically collect information about your use of OpenLearn (website logs).